"The foreign emoluments clause: What it is and how it relates to Qatar's jet offer"

 Contact:

-Jessica Tillipman is the Associate Dean for Government Procurement Law Studies and Government Contracts Advisory Council Distinguished Professorial Lecturer in Government Contracts Law, Practice & Policy.
-She is an internationally recognized expert specializing in integrity, compliance and emerging technology issues in government procurement law.
+Jessica Tillipman is the Associate Dean for Government Procurement Law Studies and Government Contracts Advisory Council Distinguished Professorial Lecturer in Government Contracts Law, Practice & Policy at the George Washington University Law School.
+She is a leading authority on public procurement, corruption, and the governance of artificial intelligence in the public sector, with a particular focus on integrity, compliance, and emerging technology risks in government contracting.

-She teaches the law school's foundational government procurement law course, Formation of Government Contracts, and Anti-Corruption & Compliance, a course that focuses on anti-corruption, ethics, and compliance issues in government procurement.
+She teaches the law school's foundational government procurement course, Formation of Government Contracts, and Anti-Corruption & Compliance, which examines corruption, ethics, and compliance issues in public procurement.

 Prior to joining GW Law, Dean Tillipman served as a law clerk to the Honorable Lawrence S. Margolis of the U.S. Court of Federal Claims and was an associate at Jenner & Block, where she specialized in Government Contracts and White Collar Criminal Defense.

-Dean Tillipman is a member of the bars of the United States Court of Federal Claims, the state of Virginia, and the District of Columbia.
-She graduated cum laude from Miami University (Oxford, OH) in 2000 and obtained her JD, with honors, from the George Washington University Law School in 2003.
+She is a member of the bars of the United States Court of Federal Claims, Virginia, and the District of Columbia.
+Dean Tillipman graduated cum laude from Miami University (Oxford, OH) and earned her JD, with honors, from The George Washington University Law School.

 Learn more about GW Law's Government Procurement Law Program.